nunner/mufs/README.md

 mufs is a FUSE driver which allows you to mount your music collection and browse it by its tags.

 ### Features
-- change a files' tags by moving/renaming it in mufs.
+- Browse your music collection without having to order the physical files.
-- browse your music collection without having to order the physical files.
+- Create your own layout using the formatting options

 ### Formatting options
 |    | Formatting options |